Coastal Loans, LLC logo

 Coastal Loans, LLC Review

 Coastal Loans, LLC is a mortgage lending partnership created between Acrisure Mortgage, LLC and Holiday Builders to serve homebuyers primarily in Florida and Alabama.
 The company was established to provide financing solutions specifically for buyers purchasing new homes through Holiday Builders developments, though their service area has expanded to cover multiple regions across Florida including Northeast, Southeast, Northwest, Southwest, Gulf regions, and Central Florida, as well as parts of Alabama.
-The company positions itself as a specialized lender focused on simplifying the mortgage process from pre-approval through closing.
+The company positions itself as a listed lender focused on simplifying the mortgage process from pre-approval through closing.

 Coastal Loans offers competitive mortgage loan options tailored to individual buyer circumstances, with an emphasis on personalized service and streamlined processing.
 Their team includes multiple NMLS-licensed Mortgage Loan Originators and a Managing Director, each serving specific geographic regions.
 The company provides pre-approval services and claims to explore various mortgage solutions to fit different budgets and financial goals.
 Their lending team guides borrowers through each step of the financing process with dedicated support.

 The company distinguishes itself through its direct partnership with Holiday Builders, meaning homebuyers purchasing Holiday Builders homes have a dedicated lending partner with institutional knowledge of those properties and developments.
-The regional specialization model—with loan officers assigned to specific Florida counties and Alabama—allows for localized expertise.
+The regional specialization model—with loan officers assigned to specific Florida counties and Alabama—allows for localized experience context.
 The company emphasizes trust, reliability, and homebuyer success as core values.
 All listed loan originators maintain current NMLS licensure, which is verifiable through the NMLS registry.

 However, prospective borrowers should note that Coastal Loans appears primarily designed to serve Holiday Builders customers rather than the general mortgage market.
 The website provides limited information about specific loan products, rates, terms, or eligibility requirements.
 There is no independent company website—all information is hosted on Holiday Builders' platform.
 The availability of services outside the listed counties is unclear, and borrowers in other states or unlisted Florida areas would need to contact the company directly to determine if they can be served.